Sonair-AS/mcupsdk-core-k3/docs_src/docs/api_guide/components/networking/enet_lld/phy_integration.md

 driver.

 This model facilitates the addition of new drivers for PHY devices not yet supported in the Enet LLD.
-The `EnetPhy_Drv` structure is defined as the interface that device specific drivers must implement.
+The `Phy_DrvObj_t` structure is defined as the interface that device specific drivers must implement.
 Since this structure is not exposed to the application, its scope is internal to the Enet LLD.

 ![Ethernet PHY Driver Interface]
  (EnetPhy_Drv.png "Ethernet PHY Driver Interface")

-The members of the `EnetPhy_Drv` structure can be mandatory or optional in nature.
+The members of the `Phy_DrvObj_t` structure can be mandatory or optional in nature.
 Optional members can be set to NULL if the PHY doesn't provide an implementation for them.
-The list below provides a description of the purpose of each `EnetPhy_Drv` member.
+The list below provides a description of the purpose of each `Phy_DrvObj_t` member.

 - **name**: Driver name.
+- **bind**: The main PHY driver will call this function to bind the driver handle and register access functions to specific PHY device.
 - **isPhyDevSupported()**: Function pointer used by the main PHY driver to check if this device specific driver support a given PHY hardware identified by its version (OUI).
 This function is used during PHY device to driver binding.